frontendpatterns/frontendpatterns.dev/src/content/patterns/literal-union.md

 ## Solution

-Apply the Literal Union pattern by restricting values to specific strings or numbers for compile-time validation, and reinforce it with concise examples or tests.
+Restrict values to specific strings or numbers for compile-time validation.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.